Are you struggling with how to deal with shame and guilt?

 destroyed killed our television set.
 Who even does that?

-It was purely by accident, but I still felt an enormous amount of shame and guilt over the whole incident.
+It was purely by accident, but I still felt an enormous amount of shame over the whole incident.

 I’m trying to laugh now, but it wasn’t so funny a couple of weeks ago.